juanfresia/avr-linux/README.md

 ## Contributing

-Any bugs, suggestions and improvements are always welcome.
+Any bugs, suggestions and improvements are always welcome so feel free to open an issue or submitting a PR.
+Let us know if you tested our repos in any new MCU or base OS, and the problems you may have stumbled upon so we can keep this growing.

 Maintainer: Juan Manuel Fresia (<juanmanuelfresia@gmail.com>)